Torque Calculator

 2. Decide on the lever arm length.
 In our example, r = 0.5 m.

 3. Choose the angle between the force vector and lever arm.
-If it is not equal to the default 90°, open the calculator's advanced mode to change it.
-We will assume θ = 90°.
-Use advance mode to change the value of θ.
+We assume θ = 90°, but if it is not equal to the default 90°, you can change its value.

 5. The torque calculator can also work in reverse, finding the force or lever arm if torque is given.